 10. Shoreline Marine Propel Motion Kayak Paddle – Best for Speed Kayaking

-First thing you will notice about Shoreline Marine Propel Motion is it looks.
+The first thing you will notice about Shoreline Marine Propel Motion is its looks.
 It is one of the best-looking paddles.
 It comes in two sizes, 84 and 96 inches.
 Blades are of white color which is printed with green or blue color.
 The shaft is either of green or blue color and I find that really cool.

-It has a shaft which is made up of aluminum making it lightweight and comfortable.
-Foam grip is installed for steady, firm and comfortable grip.
-Blades are constructed from plastic giving it flexibility and ability to stand abuse from water.
+It has a shaft that is made up of aluminum making it lightweight and comfortable.
+The foam grip is installed for a steady, firm, and comfortable grip.
+Blades are constructed from plastic giving them flexibility and the ability to stand abuse from water.

 Conveniently, it has three locking positions which enable the feathering at different positions making it good for righties as well as lefties.
 Blades also have dripping guards which make the paddle float and keep you dry.